 Multilingual.
-Refers to those who reported being able to have a conversation about a lot of everyday things in one or more languages other than English.
+This word refers to those who reported being able to have a conversation about a lot of everyday things in one or more languages other than English.

 Non-Christian Religious Background.
-Refers to those who identified as having a religious affiliation that was not a Christian denomination.
-Non-Christian religious background does not include those who indicated they have no religious affiliation or who listed Agnostic.
+This term refers to those who identified as having a religious affiliation that was not a Christian denomination (e.g. Buddhism, Hinduism, Islam, Judaism or Sikhism).
+The term does not include those who have no religious affiliation.